• General info

 - END directive marks the end of the source file.

-PC or $ symbol can be used to represent the absolute address of the line of code, that is the location counter value.
+PC and $ symbols can be used to represent the absolute address of the line of code (the location counter value).

 Here is one test example: